The Clear Edge

 Your Application:

-• Replace expensive with cheaper alternatives if functionality matches
+• Replace expensive tools with cheaper alternatives when the functionality matches.

 Decision 4: Reducing Process Time vs. Reducing Process Steps